Willy-Kimura/BootMeUp/README.md

 - Built as a component making it accessible in Design Mode.
 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
 - Provides support for the major Windows application startup areas: the *Registry* and the *Startup Folder*.
-- Provides the ability to create application shortcuts, including *arguments* and *hotkey* setup.
+- Auto-checks whether the application was moved from its original location and updates the registry or shortcut existing appropriately.
-- Registering and unregistering your applications from the startup areas has been made seamless.
+- Registering/unregistering your applications from the supported startup areas has been made seamless.
 - Provides the ability to register your applications in the *current user* (default) domain or *all users* domain (requires Administrative privileges).
 - Uses the alternative method for registering your application if the default fails, giving you 100% confidence when deploying your applications when automatic startup is enabled.
 - Includes additional properties and methods to help you manage application startups.